Azure-Samples/azure-digital-twins-getting-started/ISS/README.md

 2. Configure Grafana Dashboards and connect it to the Azure Active Directory and Azure Data Explorer
 3. Configure Azure Digital Twins Data History
 4. Deploy All custom code for the applications
+5. Configure the Hololens App to point at the deployed environment
 5. Generate Links for the applications

 ## The Architecture